ivy-net/ivynet-client-ansible/README.md

 # Known issue

-- Molecule does not work with Apple Silicon (at least MacOS on it)
+- Molecule does not work with Apple Silicon (at least with MacOS on it)

-- Fedora 41 causes an issue for Ansible dnf module (https://github.com/ansible/ansible/issues/84206).
+- Fedora 41 is an issue for Ansible dnf module (https://github.com/ansible/ansible/issues/84206).
 That causes the role to fail on docker package installation.